The Epistemic Arcade

 The Mastery

-By the millionth timestep, both agents play with practised skill — but the philosophies they've internalised have hardened into style.
+By the millionth timestep, both agents play with practised skill — but the approaches they've internalised have hardened into style.

 Watch the screens.
 The internalist computes.
 The extended mind thinks out loud.